 “The brochure for schools was developed for use in the UK initially.
 But through work with international partners worldwide, this is now being placed in different country contexts, of which Brazil and Colombia are two.
 It’s really exciting to see the reach of the work extended in this way."

-The guidance brochure is available to download from this link in different languages – English, Chinese, Portuguese and Spanish.
+The guidance brochure is available to download in different languages – English, Chinese (PDF), Portuguese (PDF) and Spanish (PDF).
 Releases in Asia, Africa and the Middle-East are currently in progress.

 Find out more about studying at Surrey’s Department of Civil and Environmental Engineering.